lyuwenhan/minecraft-java-edition-mods/dabr-server-config-override/README.md

 # DABR Server Config Override

-A client-side Fabric mod for [Do a Barrel Roll](https://modrinth.com/mod/do-a-barrel-roll) that overrides the client-side enforcement of the server's `forceEnabled` and `allowThrusting` settings while keeping the received server configuration unchanged.
+A client-side Fabric mod for [Do a Barrel Roll](https://modrinth.com/mod/do-a-barrel-roll) that overrides the client-side enforcement of the server's `forceEnabled` and `allowThrusting` settings.

 ## Features